Topics FY2020 Meeting of Code Administration Managers and Practitioners

 He concluded by saying, "I hope that MRs and others will devise ways to provide balanced explanations of efficacy and safety even in the face of the new coronavirus disaster, reduced opportunities and time to visit medical institutions, and limited provision of information.
 He concluded by saying, "I would like to keep a close eye on the way information is provided through the Web and other means.

-Ministry of Health, Labour and Welfare, Pharmaceutical and Consumer Health Bureau
+Ministry of Health, Labour and Welfare, Pharmaceuticals and Welfare Bureau

 Monitoring, Guidance and Narcotics Control Division